dheydari0/PolymodalSpectrumGenerator/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of PolymodalSpectrumGenerator is to …
+The goal of PolymodalSpectrumGenerator is to easily generate key groupings of variants of interests in protein sequences.
+By inputing a set of sequences, and indicating the desired number of groupings, the package will return the desired number of core variant groups, as well as their relation to other variants in a spectrum.

+Developped using: - R version 4.1.1 (2021-08-10) – “Kick Things” -
+x86\_64-w64-mingw32/x64 (64-bit) Windows

 ## Installation